nwolfey21/kinectApps/README.md

   - Automatically scales and centers all figures for optimal viewing
   - Uses per-person smoothing to create fluid animation
   - Calculates combined bounding box to fit all figures in view
+- **kinect_v2_paint_canvas.py**:
+  - Creates a white canvas for painting
+  - Uses hand positions (or body center if hands not tracked) as paint sources
+  - Generates paint particles based on movement velocity
+  - Particles are larger (10-12 pixels) for better visibility
+  - Particles stick to canvas when they stop moving
+  - Rainbow colors cycle continuously, with each person having a different color phase
+  - Particles follow physics: gravity pulls them down, friction slows them
+  - Canvas slowly fades back to white over time, but stuck particles persist
+  - Supports up to 6 people simultaneously (Kinect v2 limit)

 ## Troubleshooting